-Unlike most female specific all-mountain skis, Nordica Hell’s Belles are designed for high speed carving.
-These skis are built to bomb down the piste in a slalom, giant slalom, super-G or downhill radius turn and are for the advanced-intermediate to advanced female skier.
+Unlike most female specific all-mountain skis, Nordica Hell’s Belles are designed for high-speed carving.
+These skis are built to bomb down the piste in a slalom, giant slalom, super-G or downhill radius turn and are for the advanced-intermediate to the advanced female skier.

 |Nordica Hell’s Belles|